Yarrambat: Facilities

 In 1978, Yarrambat celebrated its centenary, including a festival at the primary school, which at that time was adjacent to the main T-intersection (which has been referred to as Tanck's Corner).
 The school was relocated to new buildings in the 1980s.
 Further upgrades (in excess of $3 million (AUD)) to the school have occurred during 2007, the most prominent feature being 5 open plan classrooms, office redevelopment and a gymnasium (3/4 size basketball court).
 The school has spent significant time and effort into developing Inquiry Based Learning.

 A mobile library operated by Yarra Plenty Regional Library regularly stops in the township.

 Sport

 Golfers play at the Yarrambat Park Golf Course on Yan Yean Road.

 War Memorial park is the home to Yarrambat Junior Football Club, Plenty Valley Cricket Club, and Yarrambat Netball Club.

 Yarrambat Park is also home to the Diamond Valley Archery Club, which includes an outdoor target range, an 18 metre indoor range and a field course.
 The Northern Suburbs Fly Fishing Club is based at Yarrambat Park Lake sharing its clubhouse with the archery club.
 Yarrambat Horse and Pony Club have regular rallies and clinics.

+Greensborough Model Aircraft Club is located at the heart of the park.
+GMAC was formed in 1966.
+Today, nearing 60 years later, GMAC still runs strong, with 100s of pilots performing 10,000+ flights a year.
+GMAC offers members some of the best model flying facilities in Australia including covered and powered pitts area.

 The Yarrambat-Plenty Little Athletics Club competes as part of the Diamond Valley Little Athletics Centre.